 - Is there physical evidence that undermines my client’s claims?

 - Are there signs that either party was intoxicated at the time of the alleged violence?

 Asking the right questions can help a defense attorney build a case supporting the defendant’s innocence.
 A skilled San Diego domestic violence attorney will decide the best angle to take, and then he or she will gather evidence to support the defendant’s stance and work closely with the client to develop a strong case.
-If someone has accused you of domestic violence, it is of the utmost importance to hire a third party who can make sense of your specific situation and provide advice.
+If someone has accused you of domestic violence, it is of the utmost importance to hire an experienced San Diego criminal defense attorney who can make sense of your specific situation and provide advice.